apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**49ers' Dre Greenlaw knocked out of Super Bowl with Achilles injury after going back onto field**
+**Rwanda plan is fundamentally flawed, parliamentary report warns**

-You can read more about it [here](https://www.usatoday.com/story/sports/nfl/super-bowl/2024/02/11/dre-greenlaw-injury-achilles-super-bowl-2024-49ers-linebacker/72565177007/).
+You can read more about it [here](https://www.bbc.com/news/uk-68270451).

 ## Requirements
 - Python 3.8